mstocco/mariostoc.co/content/traininglog/20201206-ironman2021-38weeksout.md

 ### NOTES
 Total Time: **53 minutes**

 I didn't feel like I slept all that well as I woke from a dream or a nightmare; I honestly can't remember.
+My jaw works today (finally).

 Work has been busy and engaging of late.
 I have a handle on some of work's support tasks (which can be a drag) and I am back to doing more development coding.

 I ran after dark again tonight; if there isn't pace work on the schedule, I do find it **very relaxing**.
 The low light gives me the illusion that I am running faster than I am but my heart rate stays in a perfect zone two range.
 <!---->
-I also didn't run with much of a route in mind other than going over the _Craigflower Hill_ (between _Tillicum_ and _Admirals_).
+I also didn't run with much of a route in mind other than going over _Craigflower Hill_ (between _Tillicum_ and _Admirals_).
 Once I got to _Admirals Road_, I decided that the hilliest route back would be to simply turn around and retrace the route I just did.
-Easy.
+Effort was **easy** and everything felt good too.

 I did the mobility after dinner.
 This routine was different in that there was no background music.
-First movement(s) showed me that there isn't much internal rotation in my shoulders and the last movement let me know that my left glute/hamstring is stiff pretty tender.
+First movement(s) showed me that there isn't much internal rotation in my shoulders and the last movement let me know that my left glute/hamstring is **pretty stiff** and tender.

 ### CRAIGFLOWER OVER AND BACK
 ![Run Map](/assets/jpg/runmap-20201209.jpeg)